Vortex936/my_project_cxx/README.md

  #### Setting up Clangd in VSCode

 Clangd is LLVM's intellisense daemon.
+It's not strictly needed to write and compile your code, but it sure makes for a better coding experience, with continual compile-checking, intellisense (when you type a '.', a list of suggestions will pop up), and syntax highlighting.

 If Clangd shows errors that do not appear when you build your workspace, follow this instruction to possibly fix it.
 If this fails, see this guide for more ideas: https://clangd.llvm.org/troubleshooting.